Kristfur/minesweeper/README.md

 ## Notable (Fixed) Bugs

 During development, one notable and recurring bug that has been fixed was the long press for touchscreen devices.
 It was not possible to place a flag on any of the tiles.
 I traced the cause of this down to two factors.
 Firstly, I was using the wrong event listener for such a task, I changed 'touchup' to 'touchend'.
-This made it possible for a flag to be placed sometimes, but when the long touch occured, the tile items got selected by the device.
-This made it unpleasant to play because you had to unselect the items before you can keep plaing the game.
-To fix this, I added the 'preventDefault' method to the event, and also added CSS code that prevents the tiles being selected at all. ([Credit](https://stackoverflow.com/questions/924916/is-there-a-way-to-make-a-div-unselectable): stackoverflow.com  User: aleemb)
+This made it possible for a flag to be placed sometimes, but when the long touch occurred, the tile items got selected by the device.
+This made it unpleasant to play because you had to unselect the items before you can keep playing the game.
+To fix this, I added the 'preventDefault' method to the event, and added CSS code that prevents the tiles being selected at all. ([Credit](https://stackoverflow.com/questions/924916/is-there-a-way-to-make-a-div-unselectable): stackoverflow.com  User: aleemb)

 These alterations and additions resulted in this bug being fixed.